Azure/openai-samples/Basic_Samples/Completions/README.md

       MACOS/LINUX Users:
          export OPENAI_API_KEY="REPLACE_WITH_YOUR_KEY_VALUE_HERE"

+- For _Completions_ scenario, one can start with using your model name ("COMPLETIONS_MODEL" in _config.json_ file) as "text_davinci_003". <br>
+And for Chat GPT Completions, one can start with using your model name as "gpt-35-turbo" ("CHAT_GPT_MODEL" in _config.json_ file).

 - To find your "OPENAI_API_BASE" go to https://portal.azure.com, find your resource and then under "Resource Management" -> "Keys and Endpoints" look for the "Endpoint" value.
 - Current OpenAI api version is "2022-12-01".
-- For the sample scenario, one can use "gpt-35-turbo" as "CHAT_GPT_MODEL" in _config_ file. gpt-35-turbo is equivalent to the gpt-3.5-turbo model from OpenAI.

 Learn more about Azure OpenAI Service REST API [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference).

+Learn about Chat GPT Completions [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/chatgpt?pivots=programming-language-chat-ml).

 ## Requirements